lyquita/Hireoo/README.md

 ### And...Me?
 - 🥛 I drink a bottle of milk tea every day without ice and sugar, but pearls.
-- 🤯 I think a got a little bit of ' generalized anxiety disorder '.
+- 🤯 I think I got a little bit of ' generalized anxiety disorder '.
 I'm sorry about that sometimes I look like depression😵, just leave me alone.
 I can address it by myself.
 - 🗺 I won't stay at home during my weekend, I love to explore cafe & restaurant ...
 Find a cozy spot in a city make me relax.🤟
 - 🤡 Sometimes I will get messy on my speaking🙇‍, believe me, I will train harder to organize my communication.
 - 📸 I love to record my life and share my opinion of the world.
 But I seldom shoot video recently due to didn't have time ...